 The post graduate certificate can be studied and be presented to HEIs as prior learning providing credits towards the Advanced practice MSc (each HEI has its own policy regarding this).
 Once the trainee has completed the Advanced Practice MSc the PG Cert becomes a credential.
 Currently work is planned to retrospectively endorse the PG Cert to enable this to happen.

 In the North East and Yorkshire for 2021/22, 5 trainees started the Post Graduate Certificate in Learning Disability and Autism at University of Cumbria or Edgehill University.
 Sheffield Hallam University are developing modules for the learning disability credential (see ‘1’ above), NEY Regional faculty is working in collaboration with them.

 The national target for 2022/23 is 250 trainees.

 Developing ACPs in Learning Disabilities and Autism Webinar

-The North East and Yorkshire Faculty for Advancing Practice will be hosting a webinar on 09/02/2023 at 12:30 – 13:30 via Microsoft Teams around Advanced Practice in Learning Disabilities and Autism.
-The purpose of the webinar is to explain the rationale for developing credentials and provide an overview of their content and how they may be delivered as modules within an ACP MSc.
+The North East and Yorkshire Faculty for Advancing Practice held a webinar on 09/02/2023 at 12:30 – 13:30 via Microsoft Teams around Advanced Practice in Learning Disabilities and Autism.
+The purpose of the webinar was to explain the rationale for developing credentials and provide an overview of their content and how they may be delivered as modules within an ACP MSc.
 A summary of the evolution of the credentials will be provided and the new funding offer will be presented together with a clear description of criteria required to qualify.
-For further details and to register to attend, please click here.

 Guidance and reports